microsoft/nni/docs/Trials.md

     }
     ```

-Refer to [SearchSpaceSpec.md](SearchSpaceSpec.md) to learn more about search space.
+For more information about search space, please refer to [SearchSpaceSpec.md](SearchSpaceSpec.md).

 > Step 2 - Update model codes